jonathanleger/nostrgram/README.md

 # nostrgram
-Issues and suggestions for nostrgram.co
+Issues and suggestions for the Nostr client NostrGram (nostrgram.co)